 Question 1.
 What are the processes or procedures used to settle the contractor’s claim on a federal road project?

 Question 2.
-Do think the contractors identify and notify the claims properly and timely?
+Do you think the contractors identify and notify the claims properly and timely?
 If not, what are the challenges?

 Question 3.
-Does the claimant notify the claims clearly and easily enough to understand the claims?
+What are the challenges during notification and identification of claims?

 Question 4.
-What are the challenges during notification and identification of claims?

-Question 5.
-What are the documents you used to substantiate and analyze the claims?
+What are the documents used to substantiate and analyze the claims?

-Question 6.What types of challenges or problems faced you during claim substantiation and assessments?
+Question 5.What types of challenges or problems faced during claim substantiation and assessments?

+Question 6.
+Do you think the engineer will consult and give you a timely response to the claim?
+If no, what are the problems with failing to give the response timely?

 Question 7.
 How do we improve the claim handling process in federal road projects?

-Question 8.